covjson/specification/spec.md

 ### 5.1.
 Spatial Reference Systems

-Example for a spatial CRS:
+Example of a geodetic CRS:

 Minimal:
 ```js